gokulnair2001/OSLogKit/README.md

 ```

 ### 🗳 Advance Initialisation
-* This initialization provides the leverage to select your won Subsystem and Category
+* This initialization provides the leverage to select your own Subsystem and Category
 * When Subsytem is left empty then the Bundle ID of the app is taken into consideration

 ```swift